paps/api-store/store/Instagram Follower Collector/Instagram Follower Collector.md

 * Instagram Profile Url
 * Full Name

-# Our Solution

-Launch an automated agent that will connect as yourself on Instagram.
-It will then browse and collect all the info from the designated profiles.

 # What will you need? ⚙️

 - **Session cookie**: Your session cookie from Instagram.
-- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram profile URLs in it.
+- **Spreadsheet URL**: The link of a Google Spreadsheet with Instagram profile URLs in it, or a single specific Instagram URL.

 _(**You already have all that?**  Click straight away on **"Use this API"**)_